Let Loose (album): Background

 The band initially scored minor success in the UK Singles Chart with two of their first three singles; "Crazy for You" (No. 44) and "Seventeen" (No. 44).
 They also released "Face to Face", which was later withdrawn from sale by their record label.
 "Crazy for You" was re-released in the UK, entering the UK Singles Chart at No. 24 and climbing to finally reach a No. 2 peak, selling over 400,000 copies in the process.
 The success of "Crazy for You" led to a remix of "Seventeen"; the track was unable to match the popularity of "Crazy for You" and peaked at No. 11.
 Their debut album entitled Let Loose, featuring keyboard player Adam Lee, was released and peaked at No. 20, selling 60,000 copies.
 The album release was followed by the single "One Night Stand", which peaked at No. 12.
 The final track to be taken from the album was the ballad "Best in Me" which, according to the album sleeve, was recorded in lead singer's Wermerling's bedroom at the age of fifteen.
 The track became their second UK top 10 hit, peaking at No. 8.
 The outfit then embarked on a UK tour.

+Critical reception

+Smash Hits named Let Loose Best New Album.
+Jordan Paramor wrote, "Let Loose have waited years for success and they're living proof that all good things come to those who wait.
+The album takes patience though.
+On the first listen your fingers tap about, by the second your bums jigging and by the third...
+WHAM!
+Air guitars aloft!
+Strum away to the funky "Devotion", ping your strings to the smoochy "Shame" and swoon to the lovely "Best in Me".
+All hail the Guns N'Roses of pop!"